Comfort Promotion: Guided Imagery - CE/NCPD

 - Assess the patient’s respirations, body position, facial expression, tone of voice, mood, mannerisms, and expressions of discomfort.

-Rationale: This assessment determines the effectiveness of the procedure, the level of relaxation, and the degree of pain relief.
+Rationale: This assessment finds out the effectiveness of the procedure, the level of relaxation, and the degree of pain relief.
 It also indicates which procedures were the most effective.

-- Observe the patient performing the pain-control measures.
+- Watch the patient doing the pain-control measures.

 - Assess, treat, and reassess pain.